Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Scattering of spherically incoming fields

 \section{Scattering of spherically incoming fields}

-Despite the demonstrated $\vec p^{\rm pl}_{\rm eff}=\vec p^{\rm pl}_{\rm sca}$, the general assumption of the scattering current approach, $\vec p_{\rm eff}=\vec p_{\rm sca}$, for an arbitrary incident field remains an unproven hypothesis.
+Despite the demonstrated $\vec p^{\rm pl}_{\rm eff}=\vec p^{\rm pl}_{\rm sca}$, the general assumption of the scattering current approach, $\vec p_{\rm eff}=\vec p_{\rm sca}$, for an {\it arbitrary} incident field remains an unproven hypothesis.
 To prove it, Eq.~(\ref{Maxwell1}) must be solved in a general form for an arbitrary incident field.
-Since such a solution is not as straightforward, the correlation between $\vec p_{\rm eff}$ and $\vec p_{\rm sca}$ remains under question and may potentially not hold for nonplane incident fields.
-To further test it, we change the incident plane fields to spherically incoming dipolar fields (see Appendices \ref{AppB} for details):
+Since such a solution is not as straightforward, the correlation between $\vec p_{\rm eff}$ and $\vec p_{\rm sca}$ remains under question and may potentially not hold for non-plane incident fields.
+To further test it, we change the incident plane fields to the spherically incoming dipolar ones (see Appendices \ref{AppB} for details):

+that similarly result in dipolar scattered fields and can be characterized with $\vec p_{\rm eff}$ and $\vec p_{\rm sca}$.
 In this case, we obtain the following amplitudes of the scattered and internal fields:

 The scattered fields result in the effective electric dipole moment

 while the scattering current gives us